liuk0804/pythonwork/README.md

 #Introduction to Python

-Primarily sourced from Univ. of Colorado's [Fall 2013 Meetups](http://www.meetup.com/University-of-Colorado-Computational-Science-and-Engineering/), I belive this is a great repo for an introduction to the art called Python.
+Primarily sourced from Univ. of Colorado's [Fall 2013 Meetups](http://www.meetup.com/University-of-Colorado-Computational-Science-and-Engineering/), I believe this is a great repo for an introduction to the art called Python.

 ##Linux Tutorials